Chief Executive Officer: Leonie Kerins

 Advice & Legal Information Officer: Rachael Bermingham

 Rachael started working with Doras in September 2015 as the Advice and Information Intern with the legal service.
 She has a B.A. in Political Science from the Maxwell School of Citizenship and Public Affairs at Syracuse University in New York as well as an M.A. in Sociology of Development and Globalisation from University College Cork.
-She has worked in the political and community development fields in both the U.S. and Australia.
-While living in Western Australia she worked as an Electorate/Research officer, working to help end the offshore detention of asylum seekers and promoting LGBTI rights.
-In New York she worked to improve community access to nutrition education and government assistance programs for low income families.
-She has a passion for human rights and equality.
+She has worked in the political and community development fields in both the U.S. and Australia, working as an Electorate/Research officer to help end the offshore detention of asylum seekers, promoting LGBTI rights and on programmes that improve community access to nutrition education.

 Anti-Trafficking & Outreach Officer: Kevin Landers

-Kevin joined Doras as Anti-Trafficking and Outreach Officer in April 2017, having previously worked with Victims of Human Trafficking in Liverpool.
+Kevin joined Doras in April 2017, having previously worked with Victims of Human Trafficking in Liverpool.
 He also has experience of working with people with intellectual disability in both the UK and Ireland.
 Kevin obtained a BA Honours Degree in Social Studies in Social Care from Waterford Institute of Technology and an MA Degree in Peace and Conflict Studies from the University of Liverpool, with his dissertation examining Direct Provision.
-Kevin has volunteering experience working with both homeless people and asylum seekers in the UK.
-He has previously spent time volunteering and teaching English in Aida refugee camp, in the West Bank.
-Kevin is passionate about human rights and social justice.

 Resettlement Officer: Ahmed Hassan Mohamed